Frollamma/napuleth-hackathon/docs/intro.md

 ## Nomenclature

-- Agent: any entity capable of buying or selling a service on Tesseract.
+- Agent: any entity capable of offering a service on Tesseract.
 It can be an AI agent or a human.